🔴Is Trump About To Start A War? 2025-10-22 18:06

 They don't always.

-So we need to approach it with how does this benefit?
+So we need to approach it with how does this benefit, how does this technology benefit the human race?

 And how does it specifically benefit the American worker?

-Otherwise you end up to sort of idolatry where you're just sort of sacrificing the well-being of your citizens at the altar of technology.
+Otherwise, you end up to sort of idolatry where you're just sort of sacrificing the well-being of your citizens at the altar of technology.

 For sure.